“A small piece of bread given with love is enough to feed hundreds.”

 Personalized remembrance gift cards can be ordered for a variety of special occasions.
 Each card will be customized for your recipient and includes a promise of prayer from our Sisters.
 All cards may be designated in honor or in memory of a friend or loved one.

 Your donation will benefit the Ministry With the Poor Fund.
 You will receive a receipt for your tax-deductible donation.
 If you will to order more than one remembrance gift car, we suggest that you order by mail.

 Moreau Garden Book of Remembrance

 You can support us when you have your name, or the name of a loved one, engraved in the Moreau Garden Book of Remembrance located in a beautiful, sacred space, adjacent to the Church of Our Lady of Loretto on the campus of Saint Mary’s.
 Everyone named in the book is remembered daily in the prayers of our sisters.
 For each name listed we ask for a minimum donation of $200 which will be used for sisters’ retirement needs and our Ministry With the Poor fund.
-The names of donors are updated at least annually.
+The names of those honored or memorialized will be updated at least annually.

 Holy Cross Legacy Club